jskress/builder-tool/docs/index.rst

 There are two major reasons for writing this.
 Build tools like ``ant`` and ``gradle`` are plentiful but many are overly bloated.
 They come with tons of stuff that's either unnecessary or overly generalized.
-THey are prone to being convoluted to learn.
+They are prone to being convoluted to learn.
 I wanted something simple to maintain from a project and development workflow perspective.
 Under the simplest circumstances you might not even need a project file with this.